sagialmog/optibus/README.md

 # optibus

-This application gets some bus trip data (start + end time) and represent the ammount of buses according to the hour in the day.
+This application gets some bus trip data (start + end time) and represent the amount of buses according to the hour in the day.
 The representation is done in a column chart.